 Then people can see our lives and know that we’re different, we’re set apart.
 Our lives can demonstrate what Aaron’s side said: “Holy to the Lord.”

 The sign isn’t the only part of the priestly garment.
-He also bore the names of God’s people.
+It also bore the names of God’s people.
 He brought them before the Lord for righteous judgment, to confess sins and to receive forgiveness, grace, mercy, and sometimes discipline.

 We do not live in isolation.
 We are part of the body of Christ, and part of earthly nations, part of families, part of communities, part of churches.